Qualifications, knowledge and experience

 Applications: Applications are invited from suitably qualified persons.
-The application should include a full CV, a covering letter and the names of at least three referees, including a professional and a personal referee.
+The application should include a full CV, a supporting statement and the names of at least two referees, including a professional and a personal referee.
 References will be requested only for the successful candidate following interview.

 Applications should be sent to: email@example.com.
 All applications and enquiries will be treated in strict confidence.